redcastle-resources/lcms-outreach/README.md

 ## License

-Code in this repository is released under the [MIT License](LICENSE).
+Code in this repository is released under the [Apache License 2.0](LICENSE).
 LCMS data are produced by RedCastle Resources and the USDA Forest Service via an enterprise agreement with Google; see their [data use policy](https://www.fs.usda.gov/lcms) for citation requirements.